Killer of 'American Sniper' Kyle sentenced to life in prison

 “He killed those men because he had a delusion.
 He believed in his mind that they were going to kill him.”
 Warren St. John said in closing arguments.

-Widow Taya Kyle walked out of court as the defense was making its final arguments, slamming a door behind her.
+Widow Taya Kyle walked out of court as the defence was making its final arguments, slamming a door behind her.

 The judge told jurors they could find a person innocent by reason of insanity if the defendant did not know the conduct was wrong due to a severe mental defect or illness.